Top-Rated Tourist Attractions

 The Basilica of the Sacred Heart, known in French as the Basilique du Sacré-Coeur is one of the most important religious buildings in Paris.
-It is located on the top of Montmartre.

 The Sainte-Chapelle (Holy Chapel) is a gothic style church built between 1242 and 1248 to house the relics of the Passion of Christ.

 Declared World Heritage Site by UNESCO over thirty years ago, the Palace of Versailles is one of the most famous palaces worldwide.
-Discover this top attraction.

 There are over thirty bridges, footbridges and different types of walkways along the River Seine.
 Find out which ones are worth visiting.